aakashh16/Weather-Prediction-with-Satellite-Images-Using-Deep-Learning/README.md

 # Weather-Prediction-with-Satellite-Images-Using-Deep-Learning

 # Overview
-Weather prediction plays a crucial role in various fields such as agriculture, disaster management, and transportation.
-Traditional forecasting methods rely on numerical models that require extensive computational resources and often struggle with short-term predictions.
-This project leverages deep learning techniques, particularly CNNs (Convolutional Neural Networks), to analyze satellite images and predict weather patterns more accurately.
+This project leverages deep learning and Python to analyze satellite images for weather prediction.
+Traditional forecasting models rely on numerical weather prediction (NWP) methods, which require high computational power and struggle with short-term forecasting.
+In contrast, our approach uses Convolutional Neural Networks (CNNs) and Python-based machine learning frameworks to improve forecasting accuracy.

-This approach allows for faster and more localized predictions, making it a powerful alternative to conventional meteorological models.
-The project utilizes satellite images to identify weather conditions like cloud formations, temperature variations, and atmospheric changes, which are then processed using deep learning models to generate accurate forecasts.
+By processing real-time satellite imagery, the model identifies atmospheric conditions such as cloud formations, temperature variations, and humidity, allowing for more accurate short-term predictions.

 # Objectives